nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Edit may cause information loss.
 Before you type the save command, make sure there is no accidental overwrite with faulty information.
 </div>

 <br/>

+Here is an example of entering <code>view 1</code> to view a fosterer name Benson Meie who is currently at index 1:

 ![Example profile 1](images/screenshots/EditExample.png)